henry-jessica/henry-jessica/README.md

   <a href="https://www.itsligo.ie/">Studying Software Development</a>

 ---
 Since I wrote my first program and manipulated it to produce the desired output, I was impressed!
 Many ideas have emerged for using the software to solve practical problems.
-The software world is incredible and I truly believe in the power of programming to transform and improve the lives of people around the world.
+The software world is incredible and I truly believe in the power of programming to transform and improve the people's live around the world.

 <p> I have been working on a Arduino Solution - Smarthome link Demo: https://www.youtube.com/watch?v=E8e-XA-72NU</p>